SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 BackupAdmin = 0
 ```

-The investigation was discovered through proactive SOC hunting for credential-access behavior.
+The investigation was discovered through **proactive SOC hunting** for credential-access behavior.
 The analyst did not begin with knowledge of the exact tool, filename, directory or attacker IP.
 Instead, the investigation started from behavioral telemetry associated with LSASS access and subsequent dump creation.

 ---

+> ### Executive Summary
+>
+> This investigation reconstructs a post-compromise credential-access attack against a Windows endpoint, focusing on **LSASS memory dumping and LOLBin-based activity**.
+The investigation correlated Sysmon Event ID 10 LSASS access with Sysmon Event ID 11 dump creation using the same **ProcessGuid**, establishing a behavioral detection for the attack pattern.
+The investigation also identified subsequent use of `certutil.exe`, local administrator account creation, and Registry modification.
+A **Reality Check** demonstrated that native Windows security controls can block the attack chain before completion when stronger protections are enabled.

 # Objective

 The objective of this investigation was to identify and reconstruct credential-access and post-compromise activity on the affected Windows endpoint, validate the observed behavior using multiple sources of endpoint telemetry, determine the resulting account and system changes, and document the attack chain, findings, containment actions, and detection opportunities.

-The investigation also aimed to convert the observed LSASS access and dump-creation behavior into a Microsoft Sentinel detection that could identify similar activity without relying on the specific tools, filenames, paths or infrastructure used in this laboratory scenario.
+The investigation also aimed to convert the observed LSASS access and dump-creation behavior into a Microsoft Sentinel detection that could identify similar activity without relying on the **specific tools, filenames, paths or infrastructure used in this laboratory scenario**.

+---

+# Reality Check

+The investigation was performed under deliberately relaxed laboratory conditions.

+Defender Real-time Protection, Tamper Protection and LSA Protection/PPL were disabled so that the credential-access behavior could execute for telemetry and detection-engineering purposes.

+The attack was initially tested with the normal security controls enabled.
+Microsoft Defender blocked the activity, including the `rundll32.exe`/MiniDump behavior.

+Even after Real-time Protection was disabled and exclusions were tested, attempts involving `certutil.exe` and the LSASS dump continued to trigger Defender detections.

+Further research identified LSA Protection/PPL as an additional control preventing LSASS memory access.

+After LSA Protection/PPL was disabled, the controlled credential-dumping sequence completed successfully.

+This behavior is important when interpreting the laboratory results.
+A production Windows endpoint with modern Defender protections and LSA Protection enabled may block the same attack before the complete chain executes.

+This is also why Defender Event ID 1116 was included in the detection design as confidence enrichment.
+The laboratory demonstrated that endpoint protection can independently detect and block credential-dumping behavior, while Sentinel provides behavioral telemetry for investigation and detection engineering.

 ---